Lose Weight, Feel Great

 - a) Food allergies: Many of my patients have lost weight effortlessly by eliminating foods that they as individuals are allergic to.
 We tend to crave the foods we are allergic to thus setting up over eating.
 With proper coaching, my patients learn to make healthy substitutes for the foods they are allergic to and they feel much better without them.

-- #5 Drink water: We all know that drinking water is good for us, but did you know it can help you lose weight?
+- #5 – Drink Water We all know that drinking water is good for us, but did you know it could help you lose weight?
 Firstly, the body’s signal for thirst can be mistaken for hunger and you may think you need to eat when all you need it water.
 Secondly, drinking water increases your energy and mental clarity.
 If you drink lots of water, you’ll be less likely to grab a snack for quick energy.
-Thirdly, water can be used to fill your stomach until you have time to make a healthy meal, thus avoiding snacking while you cook.
+Thirdly, water can be used to fill your stomach until you have time to make a healthy meal, thus avoiding grazing while you cook.